 Based on the observations in Sec.
 3.2 in the main paper, we would like to find images contain boxes that have disagreement in classification and localization results.
 When designing a metric using localization tightness, there are two important questions: "How to define the score for an image with detected boxes?" and "How to define the score for a detected box?"
-For the first question, two methods have been tested: using the lowest/highest score of all boxes min(|T+P-1|) This metric is the one (LT/C) we used in the main paper.
-It selects images with boxes that have disagreement between classification and localization results.
-It also picks images contain boxes that are not very certain in both classification and localization results.
+For the first question, two methods have been tested: using the lowest score of all boxes (min(.)), and using a weighted sum of all boxes (wsum(.)), where the weight is P{max} of each box.
+For the second question, different metrics have been tested as following, where P ($P{max}(B)$ in the main paper) is the highest probability out of

-Figure 1: First row: Example images selected for annotation by the method using information from localization only to evaluate the score of each box.
+Fig. 1: First row: Example images selected for annotation by the method using information from localization only to evaluate the score of each box.
 Second row: Example images selected for annotation by the method using classification uncertainty only (C).